-Adam brings a variety of experiences to his newest role as social entrepreneur and founder of Surmountable, PBC.
+Adam brings a variety of experiences to his newest role as founder of Surmountable, PBC.

-Adam devised the original concept for the Surmountable book after becoming disillusioned by the passion that demonstrators put into their marches outside his New York City window when they failed to see any substantial political change.
+Adam is currently compiling the 100 issues he wrote that are featured on this site into a second forthcoming book.
+Adam devised the concept for the original Surmountable book after becoming disillusioned by the passion that demonstrators put into their marches outside his New York City window when they failed to see any substantial political change.
 As a long-time champion of underdogs from across technology, industry, and culture, he could no longer sit still while his fellow citizens were being ignored.
 The Surmountable name came to him after months of mutual brainstorming with co-author Brian Gruber while researching movements and developing hypotheses that formed the backbone of the work.
-Surmountable, PBC was founded to put some of the principles found in the book into practice with a new ESG platform.
+Surmountable, PBC was founded to put some of the principles found in the book into practice.

 Adam has led marketing consultancy teams across three different kinds of agencies (public relations, social media, and digital performance) advising more than two dozen Fortune 500 companies.
 Before founding Surmountable, he most recently built up a team of two to eventually become recognized as the Best Large Agency in his industry (SEO, by the US Search Awards 2019).
 He then led over 200 practitioners in the agency's first ever global role for the discipline and grew his department’s worldwide revenue in every region during the height of the COVID-19 pandemic while maintaining the best Net Promoter Score among his peers.
 He spoke at events ranging from the VOICE Summit to the IAB Forum in Montevideo, Uruguay and judged entries for the inaugural 2020 Global Marketing Awards.

 Non-Profit Board Member